Email FacebookTwitterMenu burgerClose thin

 Share

 Representation in civil lawsuits doesn’t come cheap.
 In the best-case scenario, you’ll be awarded money at the end of either a trial or a settlement process.
-But before you blow your settlement, keep in mind that it may be taxable income in the eyes of the IRS.
+But before you spend your settlement, keep in mind that it may be taxable income in the eyes of the IRS.
 Here’s what you should know about taxes on lawsuit settlements.
-A financial advisor can help you optimize a tax strategy for your lawsuit settlement.
+Consider working with a financial advisor who can help you optimize a tax strategy for your lawsuit settlement.

 What Are the Different Kinds of Lawsuit Settlements?